CasparKielwein/Aaargh/Brainstorming.md

 Fighter: "Strength and Training"
 Rogue:
 Sorcerer: Wizard
-Oathsworn: Choose a simple domain
+Godsworn: Choose a simple domain
 Druid: Form of the warden, or beast companion, Which Circle?